Dog Day Afternoon: The bank

 Most of the film took place inside of the bank.
 Lumet discarded the idea of building a studio set; instead, the director found a street with a warehouse on the lower floor of a building that used to be an automotive workshop.
 The crew built a bank set with movable walls, which allowed Lumet to place the cameras as he desired, and to use long lenses to shoot from a distance.
 The warehouse's location also allowed Lumet to transition freely between the bank and the street, and he avoided changing film locations, and allowed the street to be visible from the inside of the bank.
 The scenes were shot on Prospect Park West, between 17th and 18th streets.
-The bus line that ran through the street was re-routed for filming, and the second story of the building housed the production offices and catering.
+The bus line that ran through the street was re-routed for filming, and the second storey of the building housed the production offices and catering.

 To capture Pacino's movements in a natural fashion, and to allow the actor greater mobility, Lumet integrated the use of roller skates and wheelchairs for the cameramen in the panoramic shots.
 Lumet would order the camera operators to be pulled as Pacino acted to make the scene look "naturalistic", and "like it was shot by television cameramen, fighting their way through the crowd".
 He wanted the production to have the appearance of a newsreel.
 The film featured close-ups centered on Sonny and the situation in the bank.

 Two different cameras were used to cover the negotiations from Durning and Pacino's side.
 Lumet and cinematographer Victor J. Kemper relied on long shots to depict the point of view of the police, and the robbers' "entrapment".
 Lumet wanted to use the light available on the set to avoid additional luminescence.
 He fitted the bank with extra fluorescent lamps to achieve desired exposure, and he used other fluorescent lamps of lower power as fill light in close-ups.
 The film required seven nights of filming.
 Lumet needed the neighbors' cooperation for the use of their fire escapes to hold additional lights.
 The production was challenged by the weather, as temperatures dropped.
 On the day of the heist in August 1972, the temperature reached 87 F when the robbers entered the bank.
 The film was shot during the fall; to avoid having their breath be visible, the cast placed ice in their mouths to even out the temperature.
 Lighting was provided for the scenes by emergency vehicles, that were specially fitted with four 7,500 watt lamps.
 The white brick façade of the building provided light reflection.
-An existing lamp post was utilized, and its lighting reinforced to keep the crowd visible.
+An existing lamp post was used, and its lighting reinforced to keep the crowd visible.
 Emergency lights were used on set in scenes where the power was shut off by the police.